ccarrero-sf/cortex_agents_rbac/README.md

 ```
 ### IMAGE Documents

-Now let's process the images we have for our bikes and skies.
+Now let's process the images we have for our bikes and skis.
 We are going to use AI_COMPLETE and AI_CLASSIFY multi-modal function asking for an image description and classification.
 We add it into the DOCS_CHUNKS_TABLE where we also have the PDF documentation.
 For AI_COMPLETE for Multi-Modal we are proposing claude-3-7-sonnet, but you should check what is the availability in your [region]( https://docs.snowflake.com/en/sql-reference/functions/ai_complete-single-file).

-We are goign to run the next cell first to enable [CROSS REGION INFERENCE](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cross-region-inference).
+We are going to run the next cell first to enable [CROSS REGION INFERENCE](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cross-region-inference).
 In our case, this is running within AWS_EU region and we want to keep it there.

 ```SQL
 ALTER ACCOUNT SET CORTEX_ENABLED_CROSS_REGION = 'AWS_EU';